winkerVSbecks/varun.ca-jekyll/_posts/2017-11-23-polar-coords.md

 ## Eukleides

 All the diagrams in this post were created using a language called [eukleides](http://www.eukleides.org).
-It is a pretty amazing tool for making geometric drawings.
+It is a fantastic tool for making geometric drawings.
+Just look at this declarative API 😍

 ```
 c = circle(point(3, 0), 3)